elabit/robotmk/DEVELOPMENT.md

 Agent output (e.g. from a CMK crash dump) can be injected into the container by placing the output as a file in the folder `agent_output`.

-Then create a rule `Individual program call instead of agent access` which uses this command to source the output file instead of using an agent:
+Then create a rule `Individual program call instead of agent access` which uses one of the following commands to source the output file instead of using an agent:

     	cat ~/var/check_mk/agent_output/$HOSTNAME$
+     cat ~/var/check_mk/agent_output/agent_output

 ### ipdb